eduardogc8/simple-qc/README.md

 The file ``benchmark.ipynb`` contains the code to create the models, load the datasets, and run the experiments.
 Also, the file disposes of descriptions of the code and how to run it.

-The file `features_extract.ipynb` contains the code to extract features from question text using the syntactic toll Spacy (https://spacy.io/).
+The file `features_extract.ipynb` contains the code to extract features from question text using the Spacy syntactic tool (https://spacy.io/).
 Once it has already been executed, it not necessary to rerun it.

 The file `plots.ipynb` is used to view the results.